 EE 451 Parallel and Distributed Computation (3) Architectural principles underlying modern processors; introduction to parallel programming techniques, software performance optimization strategies, and application mapping to multi-core, accelerator and cloud platforms.
 Prerequisite: EE 355 or CSCI 201; recommended preparation: EE 109 or EE 352.

 EE 452L Game Hardware Architectures (3, Fa) Architectural principles underlying modern game console hardware design; introduction to the programming techniques, optimization strategies, and hardware insights to create powerful games.
 Prerequisite: EE 352L.

 EE 454L Introduction to System-on-Chip (4, Fa) Design flow, tools, and issues related to System/Network-on-Chip (S/Noc) design for real-time embedded systems with applications in mobile, cloud, aerospace, and medical electronics.
 Prerequisite: EE 354.

 EE 455x Introduction to Programming Systems Design (4) (Enroll in CSCI 455x)

 EE 457 Computer Systems Organization (3, FaSpSm) Register Transfer level machine organization; performance; arithmetic; pipelined processors; exceptions, out-of-order and speculative execution, cache, virtual memory, multi-core multi-threaded processors, cache coherence.
-Prerequisite: EE 254L.
+Prerequisite: EE 354L or graduate standing.